Valley: Glacial valleys

 There are various forms of valleys associated with glaciation.
 True glacial valleys are those that have been cut by a glacier which may or may not still occupy the valley at the present day.
 Such valleys may also be known as glacial troughs.
 They typically have a U-shaped cross-section and are characteristic landforms of mountain areas where glaciation has occurred or continues to take place.
+This parabola shape is caused by glacial erosion removing the contact surfaces with greatest resistance to flow, and the resulting section minimises friction.

 The uppermost part of a glacial valley frequently consists of one or more 'armchair-shaped' hollows, or 'cirques', excavated by the rotational movement downslope of a cirque glacier.
 During glacial periods, for example, the Pleistocene ice ages, it is in these locations that glaciers initially form and then, as the ice age proceeds, extend downhill through valleys that have previously been shaped by water rather than ice.
 Abrasion by rock material embedded within the moving glacial ice causes the widening and deepening of the valley to produce the characteristic U or trough shape with relatively steep, even vertical sides and a relatively flat bottom.

 Interlocking spurs associated with the development of river valleys are preferentially eroded to produce truncated spurs, typical of glaciated mountain landscapes.
 The upper end of the trough below the ice-contributing cirques may be a trough-end.
 Valley steps (or 'rock steps') can result from differing erosion rates due to both the nature of the bedrock (hardness and jointing for example) and the power of the moving ice.
 In places, a rock basin may be excavated which may later be filled with water to form a ribbon lake or else by sediments.
 Such features are found in coastal areas as fjords.
 The shape of the valley which results from all of these influences may only become visible upon the recession of the glacier that forms it.
 A river or stream may remain in the valley; if it is smaller than one would expect given the size of its valley, it can be considered an example of a misfit stream.